A-20 Havoc, U.S. Medium Bomber

 Most of the A-20B production went to Russia as Lend-Lease.

-The A-20J and K, produced in smaller numbers, had transparent noses for a bombardier and were used as bombing lead ships in Europe.
+The A-20J and K, produced in smaller numbers, were variants of the A-20G and A-20H respective with transparent noses for a bombardier, eliminating four forward-firing machine guns.
+These were used as bombing lead ships in Europe.

-The P-70 was a night fighter variant lacking turbochargers but armed with four 20mm cannon.
+The P-70 was an A-20A night fighter variant lacking turbochargers but armed with four 20mm cannon.
 It was mostly used for training.

 A few A-20s were modified for the photoreconnaissance role as F-3s.

 This innovative medium bomber was judged “hot” because it performed like a single-engine light bomber.
-It was the first military aircraft to use tricycle landing gear, and had the rather odd feature of an emergency control column in the rear gunner’s compartment in case the pilot was killed.
-When equipped with additional nose machine guns, it became a potent strafing weapon.
+The crew arrangements also resembled those of a light bomber, with the pilot and two gunners in separate small compartments from which they could not move.
+This permitted a narrow cockpit that minimized cross section while retaining an adequate fuel supply.
+The A-20 was the first military aircraft to use tricycle landing gear, and early models had the rather odd feature of an emergency control column in the rear gunner’s compartment in case the pilot was killed.
+When equipped with additional nose machine guns, the A-20 became a potent strafing weapon.

 Then the planes arrived late and began attacking our own guys who had advanced.
 We were scared as hell when we heard an A-20 — you could hear them a mile away they were so loud.
 When the plane opened up the recoil slowed it down, then would speed up again when it didn't fire, then slow down again.
 I'd hear those bullets go "bump-bump" against the tree.
 I made myself very thin.